edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 There are [3 ways to create http clients using IHttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests).

-When mocking the responses the way you create the mock response varies depending on the type of HttpClient.
+When mocking the http responses, the way you create the mock response varies depending on the type of HttpClient registered.

-For typed clients you need to provide the type of the client when using `HttpResponseMockBuilder.ForTypedClient`:
+For typed clients you need to provide the type of the client when using `HttpResponseMessageMockDescriptorBuilder.ForTypedClient`:

 ```
-var httpResponseMock = new HttpResponseMockBuilder()
+var httpResponseMock = new HttpResponseMessageMockDescriptorBuilder();
+httpResponseMock
 	.ForTypedClient<IMyApiClient>()
 	.RespondWith(httpRequestMessage =>
 	{